IRS Form 843 (Request for Abatement & Refund): Instructions & Details

-- To request an abatement of tax, other than income, estate, or gift tax
+- Request an abatement of tax other than income, estate, or gift tax

-- To request a refund of certain taxes withheld by your employer in error, if your employer will not adjust the overcollection
+- Request a refund of taxes withheld by your employer in error, but only if your employer refuses to adjust the issue

-You generally will have to file a separate Form 843 for each type of tax or fee, or for each tax year.
-You cannot request an abatement or refund of multiple fees or taxes, or for multiple tax forms, in a single Form 843.
+Generally, you have to file a separate Form 843 for each type of tax or fee, or for each tax year.

 Filling out IRS Form 843